Jay Allen: Badajoz and Spanish Civil War reporting

 Many scholars consider Allen one of the best informed foreign correspondents active during the Spanish Civil War, the one who avoided usual trappings and stereotypes and delivered competent, informative correspondence.
 Some authors present Allen as a rare case of professional, impartial press journalist active during the Spanish war, as “dispassionate correspondents were nearly impossible to find”; the Badajoz article is listed as example of his craft.
 The Badajoz article is indeed at times referred as a quintessence of reporting; one academic scholar of journalism noted that it "deserves to be read by every student of journalism".
 His 3 pieces – interview with Franco, Badajoz report and interview with José Antonio – are at times referred as 3 most important journalistic contributions during the entire war.
 They made enormous impact, also globally, and until today they serve as key first-hand sources when discussing personality of Franco (shooting half Spain if necessary) or Nationalist atrocities (bull-ring blood orgy and 4,000 killed in Badajoz).

 There is a group of historians who offer an entirely different perspective.
 According to this theory, already prior to 1936 Allen turned a zealous radical-left winger.
 In one version, after the outbreak of the Spanish Civil War he immediately turned into a “soldado de papel”, a committed Republican propagandist ready for any manipulation, misrepresentation and outward lie needed when in service of the cause he supported; in a slightly less damning version he was at least tilted towards the Republic.
 Particular criticism is directed at the Badajoz correspondence; initially it was claimed that general figures and many episodes from this article were invented by Allen.
 Recent works are supposed to demonstrate that Allen has visited neither Badajoz nor even the province of Badajoz and that he faked the entire correspondence, including false days when the article has allegedly been written and wired.
 Some authors claim that Allen produced lies to divert attention from carnage in the Modelo prison.
-Also authenticity of alleged Franco's comments is questioned.
+Also authenticity of alleged Franco's comments is questioned, while Primo himself denied statements attributed to him.